 CTM CASABLANCA BUS STATION

-The CTM bus station in Casablanca is located within walking distance of Casa Port train station, which is the first stop of the train headed to the airport.
+The CTM bus station in Casablanca is located within walking distance of Casa Port train station, which is the first Casablanca stop going south towards the airport.

 This is a centrally located bus station and you can access taxis as well as the Casablanca tram system.